 Discover the Tarot Cards Meanings with the messages, warnings, advices and associated elements to all the cards in the deck.

 He learns the importance of fate (the Wheel of Fortune) of study and time spent alone (the Hermit).
 He gets through rough patches (the Tower) and even meets the Devil.
-All through this journey that leads to a full accomplishment (the World), the Fool learns that nothing is black and white, that everything is up to interpretation, the fate and free will co-exist and that confidence, humility and faith will always get him through.
+All through this journey that leads to a full accomplishment (the World), the Fool learns that nothing is black and white, that everything is up to interpretation.
+He get to understand that fate and free will co-exist and confidence, humility and faith will always get him through.

 For example, which Nordic God the Hanged Man is associated?
 Is the Wheel a tool for torture or amusement?
 Which zodiac signs are associated with the card of the World…so many questions could be asked about the cards.
 While I have no ambition to answer all of them, I will try my best to give you as much information as possible in these Tarot Cards Meanings posts.

 Each of them will give you a thorough overview of the the main symbols and elements associated with each card and their most usual meanings in a reading, whether they are drawn up or reversed.